 Getting to Tarapoto – Flights and Overland

 There are three or four scheduled flights between Tarapoto and Lima each day, some of which go via Pucallpa.
-LAN and StarPeru also have regular flight to Iquitos.
+LATAM (formerly LAN) and StarPeru also have regular flight to Iquitos.
 Tarapoto’s small airport lies just on the outskirts of town.

 The bus trip to Lima is an epic 28-hour voyage (in good conditions).
 From Lima, buses head up the coast to Trujillo and onto Chiclayo before cutting inland to Pedro Ruiz (get out here for buses to Chachapoyas), Moyobamba and then Tarapoto.
-Movil Tours is the best bus company operating along the Chiclayo to Tarapoto route (they also have direct departures from Lima to Tarapoto).
+Movil Tours, TEPSA and Civa are the best bus companies operating along the Chiclayo to Tarapoto route (they also have direct departures from Lima to Tarapoto).
 The road south from Tarapoto heads down to Tingo Maria – the buses along this route are not recommended, so consider going with a shared taxi company such as Pizana Express (daily departures, 12-14 hours).

 If you want to head to Iquitos by boat (4 days approx), first make the two-hour trip by land to Yurimaguas.
 Here you can arrange passage along the Río Huallaga, which connects with the Río Marañón before heading all the way to Iquitos.